SteffenKockel/pyduin/README.md

 pyduin --board nanoatmega328 --tty=/dev/mytty flash
 ```

-If the `--firmware` option is omitted, then the project firmware gets applied.

 #### Control the Arduinos pins

 Opening a serial connection **resets most Arduinos**. `pyduin` circumvents this drawback with a `socat` proxy.
 Also another variant (`hupcl:off`) is in the pipeline.
 The difference is, that `socat` will set all pin modes on startup while the `hupcl` approach will require the user to set the pin mode manually.
 The big plus of the `hupcl` approach independence of third party applications.